bowerth/bowerth.github.io/_posts/technical/2015-07-26-javascript.md

 Plotly's open source javascript graphing library, plotly.js, includes multiple different trace types (e.g. pie, scatter, bar, choropleth etc.) and as we add more types - especially with the inclusion of WebGL types - our bundle size grows ever more daunting.
 For a while, we've received requests to implement a module system, and have recently published our first modular release, allowing users to bundle only the specific trace modules they need.

+- plot export: in order to save as a static image in a vector image format, the plotly API is connected.
+This requires an online connection and slows down the generation of images.

 ## timeline.js